openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Note: To accommodate for clock offsets, the Credential Issuer server MAY accept proofs that carry an `iat` time in the reasonably near future (on the order of seconds or minutes).
 Because clock skews between servers and clients may be large, servers MAY limit key proof lifetimes by using server-provided nonce values containing the time at the server rather than comparing the client-supplied `iat` time to the time at the server.
 Nonces created in this way yield the same result even in the face of arbitrarily large clock skews.

 Server-provided nonces are an effective means for further reducing the chances for successful key proof replay by an attacker.
-A Wallet can keep using a certain nonce until the Issuer provides a fresh nonce.
+A Wallet can keep using a certain nonce until the Credential Issuer provides a fresh nonce.
 This way the Credential Issuer determines how often a certain nonce can be used.
 Servers MUST have a clear policy whether the same key proof can be presented multiple times and for how long, or whether each Credential Request MUST have a fresh key proof.

 # Implementation Considerations